BillJr99/Ursinus-CS173/_pages/Activities/activity-numbersystems.md

         - What is the decimal representation for the character <code>'A'</code>?
 How about the newline character <code>\n</code>?
         - What is the decimal representation for the character <code>'B'</code>?
 How about the character <code>'b'</code>?
 What is the difference between them?
         - What is the difference between each corresponding capital and lowercase letter?
+        - What is your name in ASCII decimal representation?
+What is this in binary?
         - Write out the representation for the character <code>'B'</code> in binary, and also the character <code>'b'</code>.
 How does their binary differ?
         - How do you think a <code>boolean isLowerCase(char x)</code> function might work?
     - model: |